noahmott/noahmott/README.md

  👋 Hi, I’m Noah Mott.
 <p>
-I'm an AI Engagement Manager at C3.AI.
-I mostly build things like Discord Bots for fun.
+I'm an AI Tech Lead at Steampunk, Inc. I mostly build things like Discord Bots for fun when not working.